 CostGenerally less expensiveGenerally more expensive

-Splash Proof VS Waterproof
+Splash Proof vs Waterproof

 PS: The level of protection provided by a splash proof or waterproof product can vary depending on the specific product and its design.
 It’s always best to carefully review a product’s specifications and user reviews to determine whether it will meet your needs for water resistance.